Hard Lefschetz Property for Hamiltonian torus actions on 6-dimensional GKM manifolds: Six-dimensional Hamiltonian GKM manifolds with index increasing graphs

-It is natural to call a tetragonal ascending cycle $\gamma_p$ \textit{convex, concave,} or \textit{crossed} if $\square \gamma_p$ is convex, concave, or crossed, respectively.
-Now, we state new condition to guarantee that $c_{p, q}$ is positive.
+Similarly, we call a tetragonal ascending cycle $\gamma_p$ {\em convex, concave,} or {\em crossed} if the tetragon $\square \gamma_p$ is convex, concave, or crossed, respectively.
+We introduce a new condition which guarantees that $\Theta (p, q)$ is positive.

-\begin{proposition} For adjacent index two vertex $p$ and index four vertex $q,$ if an ascending cycle $\gamma_p$ is tetragonal and moreover convex, then $c_{p, q}$ is positive. \end{proposition}
+\begin{proposition} For an adjacent index-two vertex $p$ and an index-four vertex $q,$ if the ascending cycle $\gamma_p$ is tetragonal and convex, then $\Theta (p, q)$ is positive. \end{proposition}

-For the proof of this, we need the following lemma which is just rewriting Lemma \ref{lemma: GKM weight pair} in the terminology `in the same side':
+Before we prove Proposition \ref{proposition_positive_if_convex}, we give the following lemma without proof, which is essentially the same as Lemma \ref{lemma_GKM_weight_pair}.

-\begin{lemma} For each oriented edge $e \in E_\Gamma,$ we can reorder $\alpha_{j, i(e)}$'s and $\alpha_{j, t(e)}$'s so that (1) $\alpha_{1, i(e)} = -\alpha_{1, t(e)} = \alpha_e,$ and (2) $\alpha_{j,i(e)},$ $\alpha_{j, t(e)}$ are in the same side with respect to $\R \cdot \alpha_e$ for each $j \ne 1.$ \end{lemma}
+\begin{lemma} For each oriented edge $e \in E_\Gamma,$ we can reorder $\alpha_{j, i(e)}$'s and $\alpha_{j, t(e)}$'s so that (1) $\alpha_{n, t(e)} = -\alpha_{n, i(e)} = -\alpha (e),$ and (2) $\alpha_{j, t(e)},$ $\alpha_{j, i(e)}$ are in the same side with respect to $\R \cdot \alpha (e)$ for each $1 \le j \le n-1.$ \end{lemma}

-The proof of the lemma is similar to the proof of Lemma \ref{lemma: easy condition}.
-By using this, we can obtain a proof of the proposition as follows: